jboss-container-images/rhdm-7-openshift-image/README.md

  - **container.yaml**: used by OSBS builds.
  - **content_sets.yaml**: define the yum repositories needed to install dependencies for the image.
  - **branch-overrides.yaml**: overrides file which uses the latest stable version for external dependencies.
-The module.yaml and image.yaml always refer to main branch.
  - **tag-overrides.yaml**: Used to override the branchs to use the final tags to rebuild released images, for CVE respins.
  - **image.yaml**: the main image descriptor file, here are all the pieces and configuration needed to build an image.